dell-cloud-marketplace/docker-rabbitmq/README.md

 docker-rabbitmq
 =====================

-[RabbitMQ](http://www.rabbitmq.com/) is a complete and highly reliable enterprise messaging system based on the emerging AMQP standard.
+This image installs [RabbitMQ](http://www.rabbitmq.com/), a complete and highly reliable enterprise messaging system based on the emerging AMQP standard.

 ## Components